Kunimitsu Takahashi

 Kunimitsu Takahashi (Shinjitai: 高橋 国光, Takahashi Kunimitsu) was a Japanese professional motorcycle road racer, racing driver, and team manager.
 Nicknamed "Kuni-san", he is known as the "father of drifting".

-His racing career lasted from 1958 to 1999.
+Takahashi's racing career lasted from 1958 to 1999.
 He competed on motorcycles between 1958 and 1963, during which he became the first Japanese rider to win a World Grand Prix, taking four world-level wins in total.
 Injuries sustained in a crash in 1962 led to him switching to four-wheels in 1965, after which he won the 24 Hours of Le Mans in class, become a four-time All-Japan Sports Prototype Champion, and won in Japanese Top Formula, JTC, and JGTC.
 His final victory as a driver came in 1999 at the age of 59.

-His racing team, Team Kunimitsu, has won multiple championships in Super GT.
+Takahashi's racing team, Team Kunimitsu, has won multiple championships in Super GT.
 He was the chairman of the GT Association, the organizers of the Super GT series, from 1993 to 2007.